ismferd/terrards/README.md

 You are building the next resources:
 - A security group which will be able to allow access trought 5432 port and your private cidr.
 - A subnet group where your rds intance will be allocated.
-- A Parameter Store where we will save the master password of RDS.
+- A Parameter Store where we will save the master password of RDS (`/environment/database/password/master`).
 - A RDS Cluster and RDS intances.